 The right stylus could mean you're best placed to create high-quality art work on your tablet, or it could help you annotate documents faster and more efficiently than ever before.
 Get yourself the right keyboard and you'll find your tablet becomes a powerful computer, so you can work at full capacity wherever you are.
 The small extra investment of an iPad accessory can be worth so much more to you or your loved one this Christmas.

 In this guide, we've picked the best iPad accessories from a range of different categories.
 Use the quick links to jump to the section you're looking for.
-With all the work done, all you need to do is decide which iPad accessory will get you the best out of your iPad this year.
+With all the work done, all you need to do is decide which iPad accessory will be the best Christmas gift this year.

 Not got an iPad yet, or looking to upgrade?
 Here are the best iPad deals right now.

 Being the official Apple stylus, the Apple Pencil (2nd gen) is near perfect for the job.
 It magnetically attaches to the iPad Pro and charges wirelessly while there.
 The Pencil features a double-tap sensor that allows you to switch pen styles easily.
 It's also both pressure and tilt sensitive so can be used more like a real pen.
 You can increase pressure for thicker lines or tilt for shading, all while leaning your hand on the screen without marking your work.

 The Adonit Jot Pro is a great choice if you want to save some money without sacrificing on style (this bargain stylus looks good even when paired with the design perfection that is Apple's iPad).
 A magnetic core allows this to clip to your iPad while the precision head with clear plastic jot dot offers for super levels of accuracy – you can see exactly what you're pressing against.
 Of course, at this price, you sacrifice all the smart extras like pressure sensitivity and tilt support.